ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    Part of the behavior of the inversion tactic is to generate equalities between expressions that appeared in the hypothesis that is being processed.
-By default, no equalities are generated if they relate two proofs (i.e. equalities between terms whose type is in sort Prop).
+By default, no equalities are generated if they relate two proofs (i.e. equalities between @terms whose type is in sort Prop).
 This behavior can be turned off by using the optionSet Keep Proof Equalities.